OrganicClick/react-portfolio-react-challenge/README.md

 Development was assisted by the following resources:
  - Xpert Learning Assistant provided by the GWU Coding Boot Camp.
 Provided general guidance and assistance with Installation instructions and Usage instructions
+ - Coolors used to create visually-interesting and professional color scheme for application (https://coolors.co/)

 ## Contact
 To contact the owner of this repo, OrganicClick, please reach out via OrganicClick@exampleemail.com